rodger0531/foobook-mirror/Server/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =========================================================================================

+14/02/2014 - Rodger

+	- Added the ability to create circles and friends into circles to dummydata.php

 13/02/2014 - Philip and Abdi

 	- Add comments to case switch at the bottom of circle.php.